 Phase 1 Detoxification is carried out by 10 different families of enzymes, which are produced with the aid of 35 different genes.
 Reactions produced by these enzymes include: oxidation, reduction, hydrolysis, hydration and dehalogenation.
 Oxidation is the process of adding electrons; reduction is the process of removing electrons.
 Hydrolysis is the process of breaking a substance apart using water, while hydration is the process of adding water to a substance.
 Dehalogenation is the process of removing a halogen (chlorine, bromine, iodine, or fluorine) from a substance.

 After undergoing Phase 1 transformations, toxins have an electrical charge and are more water-soluble.
-Toxins that have been altered by Phase 1 enzymes are known as intermediary metabolites.
+Toxins which have been altered by Phase 1 enzymes are known as intermediary metabolites.

 P450 enzymes are inhibited by carbon tetrachloride, carbon monoxide, barbiturates, quercetin and naringenin (found in grapefruit).
 In fact, grapefruit juice can inhibit the breakdown of certain drugs in the liver.

-Hopefully, all of my readers understand that free radical damage is involved in inflammation, and hence, heart disease, cancer and aging.
+Hopefully, all of my readers understand that free radical damage is involved in inflammation, which leads to heart disease, cancer and aging.
 So, it's clear the body needs extra doses of antioxidants to protect it during detoxification.
 NSP used to have a product called Target Immune that increased production of an enzyme called superoxide dismutase (SOD), which dismantles superoxide radicals.
-Now, SOD is available directly in supplement form through SOD with Gliadin.
-That means this product could be very valuable for people who are having a “healing crisis” while trying to detoxify.
+Now, SOD is directly available in the supplement SOD with Gliadin.
+This product could be very valuable for people who are having a “healing crisis” while trying to detoxify.

 Other antioxidants can help protect the body from the intermediate metabolites that are the by-products of Phase 1 Detoxification.
 Nutrients that help protect the body from these reactive oxygen intermediates include: carotenes, vitamin A, vitamin C, selenium, copper, zinc, manganese, co-enzyme Q10, thiols (compounds found in garlic, onions and cruciferous vegetables), silymarin (from milk thistle) and oligomeric proanthocyanidines (Grapine).

-Obviously, Thai-Go (or Zambrosa in other countries) could also be helpful here, as well.
-I learned at the convention that many NSP Managers are having good results taking VitaWave and Thai-Go together.
-This would make sense as the extra vitamins and minerals would aid internal detoxification, while the antioxidants would protect the body during the process.
+Obviously, Thai-Go (or Zambrosa in other countries) could also be helpful here.
+I learned at the convention that many NSP Managers are getting good results when taking VitaWave and Thai-Go together.
+This would make sense, as the extra vitamins and minerals would aid internal detoxification, while the antioxidants would protect the body during the process.